VedapriyaAsavadi/CarSalesAnalysis/README.md

 ### [6] Type of Camshaft impact on sales

-The average price of Double Overhead Camshaft car is approximately £28.1K.It accounts for £194M annual sales.
+The average price of Double Overhead Camshaft (DOHC) car is approximately £28.1K.It accounts for £194M annual sales.

-The average price of Overhead Camshaft car is approximately £27.9K.It accounts for £177M annual sales.
+The average price of Overhead Camshaft (OHC) car is approximately £27.9K.It accounts for £177M annual sales.

 Conclusion and Insights:

-Cars with a Double Overhead Camshaft tend to be priced higher than those with an Overhead Camshaft.Sales are higher for Double Overhead Camshaft cars compared to Overhead Camshaft cars.
+The market for DOHC cars is stronger than for OHC cars, even though DOHC vehicles generally come at a higher cost.
+This indicates that consumers value the performance advantages offered by DOHC engines.

 ### [7] Top5 performing dealers with 5% of contribution to total YTD sales